daniezimmer/Bingo-Card-Generator/README.md

 had,

 ### Design:
-The program was writtent in c++ because I was most familiar with it at the time.
+The program was writtent in c because I was most familiar with it at the time.
 I would create a simple interface that would prompt the user for a list of words or short phrases, then create a 5x5 grid of